welteki/docs.actuated.dev/docs/test-build.md

 3. If you're curious

-    You can view the logs of the agent by logging into one of the Actuated Hosts with SSH and running the following commands:
+    You can view the logs of the agent by logging into one of the Actuated Servers with SSH and running the following commands:

     ```bash
     sudo journalctl -u actuated -f -o cat